 My point is that often times people procrastinate because they simply just don’t know where to start.
 Quality or quantity, if you don’t know where to start, you won’t!

 HOW AND WHEN TO PRACTICE

 Choose an area you need to work on and create a schedule.
 That should help with the procrastination because you have a narrowed target, its a much smaller more reachable goal.
 For myself, I need to draw men’s heads.
 Specifically, I want to make them more masculine and draw more consistent with realistic proportions.
-I commit to drawing at least three days in a seven day week, and I will see results.
+If I commit to drawing at least three days in a seven day week, I will see results.
 If I feel the need to practice more, I can change my time to 60 minutes or add another 30 minute day.
 Flexibility is what helps people stay on a schedule.
 Don’t overdo it!
 Start small.
 Add those weights to the barbell, little by little.